Poudingue/Asteroids/README.md

 Even though i used oCaml, a language i'm not really a big fan of, it worked out pretty good.
 I know the code is pretty clunky and repetitive sometimes, with some ugly workarounds, but it works !

-I work on it on my spare time, and make the source code available to everyone, for fun and/or learning.
+I work on it on my spare time, and make the source code available to everyone, for fun and learning.

 ## Compilation and Launch